Your cookie preferences

 Portable electric heaters

-In terms of energy consumption, given that portable electric heating devices use electricity, they're generally not as cost-effective as central heating systems running on gas or oil.
+They don’t vary much in terms of energy efficiency, but given that electric heating devices use electricity, they’re less cost-effective than central heating systems running on gas or oil.

 Portable bottled gas heaters